antmicro/topwrap/docs/source/description_files.md

 The signal is defined by a YAML object, with the following properties:

  - `name` (optional) - the name of the signal.
- - `bound` (optional) - the bounds of the bit range, determining the width.
+ - `bound` (optional) - the bounds of the signal.
+The signal can be multidimensional.
  - `slice` (optional) - the bounds of the slice bit range (only applicable to interface definitions).
  - `default` (optional) - default value to assign to this port if nothing is connected to it, applicable only to input ports.
  - `type` (optional) - the name of the type (defined in the `types` section) used for this signal